FIM4Science/OpenFIM/tutorial/mjp_crashcourse.md

-# Markov Jump Processes: A crash course
+# Markov Jump Processes: A Crash Course

 This section is an adapted version of Appendix A in {cite}`fim_mjp`.
 We introduce the notion of Markov jump processes and several important definitions and notation to work with them.